Richard28277/Auto-WebCursor/README.md

 - **AI-Powered Automation**: Control your cursor and automate web tasks using text or voice commands.
 - **Accessibility First**: Designed to make web navigation easier for individuals with disabilities.
 - **Voice and Text Input**: Interact with the web using natural language.
-- **Secure and Privacy-Focused**: Your data is processed locally whenever possible.
 - **Customizable Workflows**: Create personalized workflows for common tasks.

 ---